-Throughout World War II Germany and its allies were using Enigma machines on the battlefield, at sea, in the sky and within its secret services, to send military messages.
+Throughout the Second World War Germany and its allies were using Enigma machines on the battlefield, at sea, in the sky and within its secret services, to send military messages.

 A catalytic converter is a large metal box that sits underneath your car.
-Its job is to convert harmful, toxic fumes from the fuel in your car’s engine into less harmful emissions.
+Its job is to convert harmful, toxic fumes produced by your car’s engine into less harmful emissions.

-In the 1970s, there was growing concern over the health risks that these fumes posed to us.
-By calculating the statistical risk to our health we were able to work out the probability of these fumes causing us harm.
+In the 1970s, there was growing concern over the health risks caused by these fumes.
+By calculating the statistical risk to our health, mathematicians were able to work out the probability of these fumes causing us harm.